cc-hpc-itwm/tarantella/docs/source/index.rst

 ========================

 `Tarantella <https://github.com/cc-hpc-itwm/Tarantella>`_
-is a distributed Deep Learning framework build on top of TensorFlow 2, providing scalable Deep Neural Network training on CPU and GPU compute clusters.
+is an open-source, distributed Deep Learning framework build on top of TensorFlow 2, providing scalable Deep Neural Network training on CPU and GPU compute clusters.

 Tarantella is easy-to-use, allows to re-use existing TensorFlow/Keras models,